-The rehabilitation program for orangutan orphans is carried out by a team of 26 ‘foster mothers’, 2 vets, and 2 biologists.
+The rehabilitation program for orangutan orphans is carried out by a team of ‘foster mothers’, vets, and biologists.
 The rehabilitation process is aligned with the natural development of orangutans and includes a science-based curriculum.
 Most confiscated orangutans are orphans younger than five years.
 As babies, these orangutans are too young to live independently.
 They need human foster mothers to care for and teach them before they can provide for themselves in the wild.
-Depending on age, psychological condition and previously acquired knowledge, the orangutan orphans begin their education in the forest school at different levels: Kindergarten, Forest School, or the Orangutan Academy.
+Depending on age, psychological condition and previously acquired knowledge, the orangutan orphans begin their education in the forest school at different levels: Kindergarten, Forest School, or the Jungle Academy.
 Learning opportunities and maternal care are geared towards each individual orphan’s the level.